yilunz/Habitat-Protection-Analysis/README.md

 In the second term, I only separated preserve data by their build/promote time. and intersect them with animal data.
 Make figures
+1. Group animal records based on the habitat size of each species
+2. Group preserve records based on the build/promote time
+3.